outaagunga/documentation/strategy-forex.md

 * **Lower Band** = Middle Band − (1 × Std Dev)
 * **200-Period Hull Moving Average (HMA)**: Primary Trend Filter
 * **Calculation**: Measure the slope over the last 5 bars ($HMA_{current}$ vs $HMA_{5-bars-ago}$).
-* **Slope Confirmation**: To prevent HMA whipsaws, the slope must be consistent (Positive or Negative) for at least 3 consecutive bars before a trade is enabled (e.g HMA > HMA[1] for at least 3 consecutive bars).
+* **Slope Confirmation**: To prevent HMA whipsaws, the HMA slope must be consistent for at least 3 bars, UNLESS the Middle Band (20 EMA) slope is > 30 degrees (aggressive expansion), in which case the 200 HMA is only used as a location filter (Price > 200 HMA for Longs).
 * **Bollinger Band Width**
   * Defined as: `(Upper Band − Lower Band)`